wwang487/UAV-MMI/README.md

 Please delineate flight boundary, water surface boundary, trees, and buildings from aerial image.

-Step (3) Save the nodes of flight boundary and water surface boundary into a txt file,
+Step (3) Save the nodes of flight boundary and water surface boundary into a txt file, the format of txt file should be:

+OBJECTID, X,  Y

+---,     --,  --

+---,     --,  --